 Anatomy of the Canine Cervical Spine

-Intervertebral Disk Disease is a common cause of neurological disease in the dog.
+Intervertebral Disk Disease (IVDD) is a common cause of neurological disease in the dog.
 There are seven bones in the canine neck (vertebrae).
 Between each vertebrae is an intervertebral disk, which acts as a ‘cushion’ between each bone.
 The intervertebral disk is made up of a fibrous outer part, the annulus fibrosus and a jelly-like inner part, the nucleus pulposus.
 Intervertebral disk disease occurs when the nucleus pulposus loses it’s jelly-like consistency, becomes dry, and herniates through the top of the fibrous outer part.
 Disk herniations often lead to compression of the spinal cord.

 Other Causes of Neck Pain in Dogs